redSlug/dynamic-display/README.md

 - Get a linux [droplet](https://cloud.digitalocean.com/droplets) or any server you can ssh into
 - Install [docker](https://docs.docker.com/engine/install/) on the server
-- Use free version of [cloudflare](https://www.cloudflare.com/) for DDOS protection; update your nameservers in your domain name provider to be cloudflare
+- Use free version of [cloudflare](https://www.cloudflare.com/) for DDOS protection; update your nameservers in your domain name provider to be cloudflare (may have to set up a page rule for ppm to bypass cache)
  - Install [nginx](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/) on the
-  server, config using [nginx.config](https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/) and [activate your virtualhost](https://ubuntu.com/tutorials
+  server, config using [nginx.config](https://docs.nginx.com/nginx/admin-guide/basic-functionality/managing-configuration-files/) and [activate your virtualhost](https://ubuntu.com/tutorials/install-and-configure-nginx#5-activating-virtual-host-and-testing-results)
-  /install-and-configure-nginx#5-activating-virtual-host-and-testing-results)
 - Use [Build and push Docker images Github Action](https://github.com/marketplace/actions/build-and-push-docker-images?version=v2.0.1) and [appleboy/ssh-action](https://github.com/appleboy/ssh-action) for automatic deploys
 - Make sure actions are allowed in github settings
 - Setup secrets in your github repo for .github/deploys.yml